Fobzu Writing Residency

 Where appropriate, Fobzu will organise a public talk or reading for the writer in London.

-Professor Hala Nassar is the first recipient of the Fobzu Writing Residency
+Professor Hala Nassar is the first Fobzu Writer in Residence

 Fobzu is delighted to announce that Professor Hala Khamis Nassar has been chosen from an impressive array of applicants to be the recipient of our very first Writing Residency for Palestinian scholars.
 Hala is an Associate Professor at the Faculty of Education at Bethlehem University, where she also holds the position of Assistant Vice President of Academic Affairs in Teaching and Learning, and Director of the Center of Excellence in Teaching and Learning.
 She received her PhD in Performing Arts and Middle Eastern Studies from the Free University in Berlin.
 She has published widely on the history of Arab theatre, with a particular focus on Palestinian cultural productions and drama.